 But how do you protect your existing brand?
 What does it take to launch and maintain a new business?
 And how does - or should - brand influence your product decisions?

-Join us on Tues 30 April to hear from experts at building brand-led digital products: Ennismore, Camilla Lorentzen, Financial Times, and Skin Rocks.
+We spoke to the experts at building brand-led digital products: Ennismore, Camilla Lorentzen, Financial Times, and Skin Rocks.

 Andrew Antoniades, VP of Brand Marketing, Ennismore